 "Oh," replied Sabriel.
-She looked across at the far, silent wall, then back to the close wall, where 318
+She looked across at the far, silent wall, then back to the close wall, where the human noises were now largely lost in the groaning of bedsprings.
+"Well, tell him I won't be long."

 Twenty minutes later, a clean Sabriel, garbed in a borrowed dress made incongruous by her sword-belt (the bell-bandolier lay under her bed, with Mogget asleep on top of it), crept on slippered feet through the largely empty common room and tapped the salty, begrimed Touchstone on the back, making him spill his beer.